srishtishf3e5/medigo-/README.md

     def logUser(self, username, password):
         '''
-        Authneticates user and chnages apps current user to the auhtenticated user.
+        Authenticates user and changes apps current user to the authenticated user.
         '''
         try:
             query = f"SELECT * FROM Users WHERE uname = '{username}';"